dgozen/GRPtimeline/conventions.md

-Defining variables: (has to be under root) '--element'-'pupose'-'name'
+Defining variables: (has to be under :root) '--element'-'pupose'-'name'
 EX. --color-sky: #009ede;
 EX. --btn-txt-size: 45px;